dave/jennifer/README.md

 // Output: a := 1.5
 ```

+`LitFunc` generates the value to render by executing the provided function.

 # Dict, DictFunc
 `Dict` takes a `map[Code]Code` and renders a list of colon separated key value
 pairs, enclosed in curly braces.
 Use for map literals: